EvanHahn/evanhahn-dot-com/projects/index.md

 * [Persisted JSON objects](https://github.com/EvanHahn/node-persisted-json-object) are plain JavaScript objects that save themselves to the file system after every change
 * [Pie Time](https://js1k.com/2015-hypetrain/demo/2169) was my entry to JS1k 2015.
 I also wrote [a post about it](/js1k-2015/)
 * [Pushbullet CLI](https://github.com/r-darwish/pushbullet-cli) is a command-line interface to [Pushbullet](https://www.pushbullet.com/).
 I'm no longer the maintainer
+* [pwgen](https://evanhahn.github.io/pwgen) is a little webpage for generating passwords
 * [python -m json.tool for JavaScript](https://github.com/EvanHahn/pythonlike-json-tool.js) emulates Python's `json.tool` in pure JavaScript
 * [QR It](https://evanhahn.github.io/QRIt/) turns text into QR
 * [random-word](https://github.com/EvanHahn/random-word) is a CLI tool to pick a random word from a file